CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/docs/MINTER_GATEWAY_IMPLEMENTATION_PLAN.md

      * @notice Gateway-internal remaining (for bookkeeping only)
      * @dev This is just the Gateway's internal counter
+     *      Use getGlobalRemaining() for actual mintable amount *
+     * @dev CRITICAL FIX v3.2: Clamp to prevent underflow if burn occurs
+     *      SCENARIO: If tokens are burned and Gateway re-mints (allowed by globalRemaining),
+     *      totalMintedViaGateway can exceed maxMintableViaGateway → underflow!
+     *      FIX: Return 0 instead of reverting
+     */
-     *      Use getGlobalRemaining() for actual mintable amount */ function getGatewayRemaining() public view returns (uint256) {
+    function getGatewayRemaining() public view returns (uint256) {
+        // Clamp to prevent underflow in burn scenarios if (totalMintedViaGateway >= maxMintableViaGateway) return 0;
         return maxMintableViaGateway - totalMintedViaGateway;
     }